cscart/docs/user_guide/shipping_and_taxes/shipping_methods/index.rst

     :align: center
     :alt: Shipping methods list

-In the list, you can quickly edit certain attributes of a shipping method.
-To access more attributes, click on the method name or the gear button which corresponds to the required shipping and choose **Edit** from the drop-down list.
+Use this list to edit certain attributes of a shipping method.
+To access more attributes, click on the method name or the gear button of the required shipping method and choose **Edit** from the drop-down list.

 .. toctree::
     :maxdepth: 2